 With limited governmental measures to counter the Covid-19 pandemic, Brazil has recorded a significant amount of deaths compared to other developed & emerging countries.

-While the population went divided, Brazil also registered a huge political crisis in March 2021 when Brazil’s highest military officials resigned in response to President Bolsonaro’s attempts to politicize the armed forces.
+As the population divided, Brazil also experienced a huge political crisis in March 2021, when Brazil’s highest military officials resigned in response to President Bolsonaro’s attempts to politicize the armed forces.

 Pandemic, rampant economic issues & increased political instability drove inflation & even brought recession.

 After a year of respite in 2020 due to lockdown, murders have surged again – especially in Brazil’s northern states.
 In June 2021, Manaus authorities even shut down schools and suspended public transportation, following the death of a cartel leader.

 Hit by Covid-19, inflation & growing criminality, Brazil has faced numerous uncertainty over the last years.
 A -4% recession has been recorded in 2020, while growth should remain below 1% in 2021.

 While hit by these multiple crises cast a darker shadow over their future, Brazilians hopefully do not give up.
 In 2021 they have proved their extreme resilience with a record of job creation & private social initiatives.
 That’s how we saw the emergence of a new stock market … owned by favelas community leaders!